We need to talk.

-Look at Push and Pull
+Look at push and pull

-Push metrics are pushed out to employees who then interpret the data and take action based on that information.
+Push metrics are pushed out to employees, who interpret the data and take action based on that information.

-The Finance Team may pull data in order to create a KPI.
+The Finance Team may pull data to create a KPI.
 Then, that KPI is pushed out to the key employees who benefit from its knowledge.
-From there, the employees can make adjustments in order to guide that KPI figure in the best direction.
+From there, the employees can make adjustments to guide that KPI figure in the best direction.

 That’s why it’s best to keep KPIs limited to just a few–measuring only what matters to helping a business achieve its goals.